mamedxanli/noroff-bachelors-mammadov/FDP/Thesis.md

 The takeaway lesson from the prototyping stage was the importance of keeping track of all steps taken.
 Prototyping implies experimenting and any unmanaged deviations from the initial plan might result in time losses.
 Therefore, a thorough record of all the various attempts and results is the best assistant for the operational phase, when troubleshooting and problem-solving are part of daily routine.

 Finally, the operational stage taught some lessons as well.
 Although the software solution might be ready for a project, hardware requirements are not to be undermined.
 Any miscalculation related to resources could potentially result in downtime.
 In this case, shortage of storage on the physical computer caused an outage of a few hours.
-Therefore, the hardware in the solution should match the desired operational functionality..
+Therefore, the hardware in the solution should match the desired operational functionality.

 ### 4.5 Conclusion